 Include these Foods, Herbs & Supplements

-- Citrus Pectin: this soluble fibre is known to detox heavy metals from the body and also clear out cholesterol due to its powerful binding nature.
+- Citrus Pectin: this soluble fibre is known to detox heavy metals from the body due to its powerful binding nature.

 - Kelp: the alginates in kelp (Iceland kelp is one of the best), have been proven to have protective benefits when it comes to toxins.
 Alginates may also help to effectively remove both heavy metals and harmful toxins like glyphosate.
 Kelp also contains iodine and other protective minerals.
 Iodine is known to help prevent the absorption radioactive ions and harmful halogens such as fluoride, bromide and chlorine (from pesticides).